 If the court makes a DRRO, the restrictions that you have to follow while the DRO is in force are extended for up to 15 years.
 If you don't follow the restrictions, you will be committing an offence.
 You could be fined or sent to prison.

 The DRO period will still end after 12 months and you won't have to pay off any of the debts included in the order, unless they happened because of fraud.
-You may still have to pay rent arrears if you want to stay in your home.
+You may still have to pay rent arrears or a debt for which you have a controlled goods agreement, if you want to stay in your home or keep your belongings.
 If you're not sure, ask your DRO adviser about which debts you still have to pay at the end of your DRO.

 Top tipIf you're unsure about what to do with a notice of intention to apply for a DRRO, speak to your DRO adviser.

 Received a warning that restrictions might be made